 Making the dough is quite easy.
 You mix some ingredients up, let it sit, stir the dough a little, let it sit and then bake.
 Ok, there is slightly more to it than that, I’ll give some additional tips to use as you go through the steps in the actual recipe.

-Next I cover it with the lid from the dish.
-You can use plastic wrap, or if the dish your using has it’s own cover, use it.
+Next, I cover it with the lid from the dish.
+You can use plastic wrap, or if the dish you use has its own cover, use it.
 You want it fairly air-tight to keep the moisture in the bowl.
 Let this sit for at least 4 hours, but 12, even 18 or so is better.
-The dough should have at least doubled in size, and will look, well, for lack of better word to describe it, kind of wet and goopy.
+The dough should have at least doubled in size and will look, well, for lack of a better word to describe it, kind of wet and goopy.

 You could also choose to make other shapes, from more baton or Vienna shapes or even roll it out for pizza crust.
 If you want to top with sesame or other seeds, now would be the time to sprinkle those on.

 After you’ve mixed and/or shaped your dough, cover it with a dry, lint-free, clean towel.
 Flour sack towels work great for this.
 Let it sit and do a second proofing for about 90 minutes.
 Now it’s time to crank up the oven.
 Set it to 450, with a rack in the middle position, and set your baking vessel of choice in the oven as it heats.

 If you’re using a covered pan, such as a Dutch Oven, leave the lid off.
 I’ve seen directions call for heating and not heating the lid, I prefer to not because then you’re not dealing with pulling off the hot lid when it comes time to add the dough to the pan.
 If you’re using an uncovered pan, such as a skillet or maybe a pie plate, also place an oven rack on the lowest spot, and put in a metal pan such as an 8×8 baking dish.